ReNew Energy Global: Operations

 In 2019, ReNew partnered with Korean company GSE&C in renewable energy, jointly developing the SECI-4 project in Rajasthan.
 A year later, in 2020, ReNew announced that it would manufacture solar cells and modules in India for 2 GW capacity.

 In 2020, ReNew became the first renewable energy company to be named to the World Economic Forum’s Global Lighthouse Network.

 In 2022, ReNew helped India avoid 0.5% of its annual carbon emissions and generated 14,263 GWh of clean electricity, enough to power around 4 million Indian households.
 In the same year, the company signed an agreement to set up a green hydrogen plant in Egypt.

 ReNew reached 10 GW of gross renewable energy assets during 2023-24.
 It generated 17,385 GWh in 2023.
 It contributes approximately 10% of India’s total solar and wind energy generation and has the largest wind portfolio in India, with a capacity of 4.7 GW, representing 10.5% of India’s total wind energy capacity.

-According to Economic Time Report, ReNew now operates approximately 18.5 GW of clean energy portfolio as of June 2025.
+According to an Economic Times report, ReNew now operates approximately 18.5 GW of clean energy portfolio as of June 2025.

 Funding and Listing

 The company’s initial investment came from Goldman Sachs in 2011.
 As of 2023, Canada Pension Plan Investment Board (CPPIB) stands as ReNew’s major investor.

 In 2016, ReNew became the first renewable energy company to raise rupee-denominated masala bonds.

 In 2017, JERA (a joint venture between Tokyo Electric Power and Chubu Electric Power) became an equity holder to the company.
 In 2019, It raised $450 million through dollar bonds to retire some of its existing debt.
 The same year, the Abu Dhabi Investment Authority (ADIA) invested $100 million into ReNew via rights issue.

 In 2021, ReNew announced that it would go public through its merger with a SPAC called RMG Acquisition Corporation II.
 The merged company was to be called ReNew Energy Global PLC and listed on NASDAQ.
 ReNew was listed on the NASDAQ on 24 August 2021 under the symbol ‘RNW’.

+Its associated warrants expired worthless on 21 August 2026 as ReNew Energy PLC expressed a lack of interest on continuing expanding its share price and further increasing investor sentiment as reported on their Form 6-K dated 19 August 2026.

 In 2023, Norway’s Climate Investment Fund managed by Norfund along with pension fund KLP invested Rs.
 900 million in ReNew’s transmission project in Karnataka.

-In FY 2024, ReNew reported a net profit of Rs.
-414 crore (over $49 million).

 Project locations

-ReNew has a portfolio of more than 15.6 GW located in ten states of India.
+ReNew has a portfolio of more than 19.2 GW located in ten states of India.